akhidwivedi/Task/README.md

 5.Visit the localhost url on : http://127.0.0.1:8000

-6. Follow the endpoints for all tasks.There are two modules  profile and products
+6.Follow the endpoints for all tasks.There are two modules  profile and products

-7.
-8. endpoint: http://127.0.0.1:8000/custom/users/ for  all user related  task.
+7.endpoint: http://127.0.0.1:8000/custom/users/ for  all user related  task.

-9.
-10. endpoint : http://127.0.0.1:8000/products/ for  product related  task
+8.endpoint : http://127.0.0.1:8000/products/ for  product related  task

-11.
-12. http://127.0.0.1:8000/products/?username=akhil example for  authentication and  according to  the user status  permission is given for  API
+9.http://127.0.0.1:8000/products/?username=akhil example for  authentication and  according to  the user status  permission is given for  API

-13.
-14.using the command : python manage.py createsuperuser ,  create  superuser for the  project  to access all the permission
+10.using the command : python manage.py createsuperuser ,  create  superuser for the  project  to access all the permission